-The Early Learning Center offers preschool and day care for children ages 3 and 4 years.
+The Early Learning Center offers preschool and day care for children ages 3 to 5 years.
 The ELC was established by Dunns Corners Church in 1967 and is licensed by the Rhode Island Department of Children, Youth & Families.

 STRUCTURE AND HOURS

 Ages: Multi-age preschool class (Ages 3-5 years)

 Hours: Monday to Friday, 8am to 5:30pm.
 Extended hours and flexible schedules are available.
 Extended care charge is $5 per hour.